rynkevich/SLListContainer/README.md

 # SLListContainer
 Singly Linked List container class for Delphi.
-BETA

 ### Linked List
 **Linked list** is a linear collection of data elements, called nodes, each pointing to the next node by means of a pointer.
 It is a data structure consisting of a group of nodes which together represent a sequence.
 Under the simplest form, each node is composed of data and a link to the next node in the sequence.
 This structure allows for efficient insertion or removal of elements from any position in the sequence during iteration.